ClickCease

 The news report mentions one driver, Frank Llewellyn, who had discovered that his 11-year-old 2007 GMC Yukon was included in the Takata recall after his airbag light suddenly illuminated two yeas ago.
 But, he says, there is no fix available to consumers like him because GM is petitioning NHTSA to exempt many of their vehicles from this recall claiming that the airbags in certain trucks and SUVs don’t pose an “unreasonable risk to safety.”

-Another driver, Jane Pulliam, told NBC she is going through the same issue with her 2011 Chevy Silverado.
-She received a recall notice in the mail from GM in 2016.
-But, when she went to her local dealership for a repair, she was turned down.
-She was told there was no problem and that there have been “only 11 incidents.”
+Another driver, Jane Pulliam, told NBC she is experiencing the same issue with her 2011 Chevy Silverado.
+In 2016, she received a recall notice in the mail from GM.
+However, when she went to her local dealership for a repair, they turned her down.
+She was told there was no problem and that there had been “only 11 incidents.”

 GM Should Put Safety First

-If you or a loved one has been injured due to a defective Takata airbag, you may be able to seek compensation for the injuries, damages and losses you have suffered.
-Please contact an experienced auto product liability lawyer who will fight for your rights and help you secure maximum compensation for your losses.
+If you or a loved one have been injured due to a defective Takata airbag, you may be able to seek compensation for the injuries, damages, and losses you have suffered.
+Don’t hesitate to contact an experienced auto product liability lawyer who will fight for your rights and help you secure maximum compensation for your losses.

 Source: https://www.nbcdfw.com/news/local/Drivers-Say-GM-Refuses-to-Replace-Defective-Airbags-497712861.html